 Chinatown Kid (唐人街功夫小子) features leads that aren’t singularly valiant.
-But this Shaw Brothers classic is still very much all about shirtless kung-fu action.
+But this 1977 Shaw Brothers flick is still very much all about shirtless kung-fu action.

 Chinatown Kid Synopsis

-I watched Shaw Brothers’ Chinatown Kid on a Sunday evening several weeks ago, after setting aside the DVD for several weeks.
+I watched this Shaw Brothers martial arts classic on a Sunday evening several weeks ago, after setting aside the DVD for several weeks.

-Truth be told, while I was once deeply fascinated by the many kung-fu productions of the legendary Hong Kong studio, recent viewings of their classics have largely been disappointing.
+Truth be told, while I was once deeply fascinated by the many kung-fu productions of this legendary Hong Kong studio, recent viewings of their classics have largely been disappointing.
 As slick as the action always is, kung-fu choreography that impresses even today, story and characterisations are uniformly flat.
-Everything seems for the purpose of facilitating a never-ending series of fights.
+Everything seems for the purpose of facilitating a never-ending series of fights too.
 In some cases, the plot even gets downright absurd or culturally/religiously disrespectful.
-Just so as to create reason for yet another confrontation.
+Just so as to generate reason for yet another confrontation.

 Check out my other snappy movie reviews.